Jdundas247/Dundas-EDA-2022/Zebrafish_Markdown.md

 > affect zebrafish in the wild.
 The data analysis was done to show just
 > how much each group differed based on whether they received alarm cue
 > (induce early hatching) or blank water.
 This can then give us an idea
-> on how much of an impact hatching early would have on wild zebragish.
+> on how much of an impact hatching early would have on wild zebrafish.

 Methods